 What We Believe

-The following propositions may be taken as a summary of the principal features of their religious faith, upon which there is, so far as is known, entire unanimity throughout the body.
-They believe:
+The following propositions may be taken as a summary of the principal features of our religious faith.
+We believe:

 1. That there is one God, a personal, spiritual being, the Creator of all things, omnipotent, omniscient, and eternal; infinite in wisdom, holiness, justice, goodness, truth and mercy; unchangeable and every-where present by his representative, the Holy Spirit.
 Psalm 139:7.